Reka Polonyi

 Overview

 She is also a freelance practitioner in socially engaged theatre and applied drama.
-Her work focuses primarily on immigrant rights advocacy through theatre.
-Her recent PhD research investigated creative and playful disruptions in public spaces as forms of civil disobedience.
-Her interests are in bridging the knowledge gap between scholars and practitioners of socially engaged performance practices, and the role of researchers-as-activists.
+Her (AHRC-funded) PhD (2018-2022) investigated creative and playful disruptions in public spaces as forms of civil disobedience, leaning on performance studies, play theory, and human geography.
+The work is now being developed into a book (contract with University of Manchester Press).

 Reka is the recipient of the Emerging Scholars Award (2020) Common Grounds, Arts in Society Research Network, and the New Scholars Prize (2021), International Federation for Theatre Research (IFTR).
+Her research outputs include academic writing (articles, editorialship, etc) as well as public-facing events, workshops, talks and festivals.

 Expertise related to UN Sustainable Development Goals